angelazhangmsft/ProjectReunionSimpleMathProjection/README.md

 This repo uses C#/WinRT to generate a projection, distribute as a NuGet package and consume it using Project Reunion templates.

 Before building, make sure to go to **Build** -> **Configuration Manager**, and set all projects to x86/Win32.
-(You can also choose another configuration, but need to change the Configuration settings as well as the nuspec paths.
+(You can also choose another configuration, but need to change the Configuration settings as well as the nuspec paths).

 Note: Package restore will fail on **ProjectReunionApp**, since we first need to generate the SimpleMathComponent.nupkg.